smithy-lang/smithy-rs/aws/rust-runtime/aws-config/README.md

 ## Getting Started

-_Examples are available for many services and operations, check out the [examples folder in GitHub]._
+_Examples are available for many services and operations, check out the [examples folder in GitHub][Usage examples]._

 The SDK provides one crate per AWS service.
 You must add [Tokio] as a dependency within your Rust project to execute asynchronous code.
 To add aws-sdk-config to your project, add the following to your Cargo.toml file where VERSION is the version of the SDK you want to use: